Studio1HQ/social-media-image-app/README.md

 # Introduction

 Pixel-Palace is a social media image sharing platform.
-It built using the latest AI tools, including Webcrumbs and Lovable, to generate a fully functional web application with a modern tech stack.
+It built using the latest AI tools, including [Webcrumbs Frontend AI](https://www.webcrumbs.ai/) and [Lovable](https://lovable.dev/), to generate a fully functional web application with a modern tech stack.
 The app allows users to upload images, like, comment on posts, follow other users, and more.

 ## Live Demo